Car Insurance FAQs

 It’s crucial you don’t take out the first policy you find, as you may not be paying for the most suitable level of cover for your needs and budget.
 Instead, compare a range of car insurance policies to ensure you’re getting great value and cover.

-On top of this, be sure you disclose all necessary information to your insurer, like your claims history, where you park your car, any other regular drivers, and any aftermarket car modifications.
-If you fail to do so, future claims could be knocked back, or your insurer may cancel your cover.
+On top of this, be sure you disclose all necessary information to your insurer, like your claim history, where you park your car, any other regular drivers and any aftermarket car modifications.
+If you fail to do so, future claims could be knocked back or your insurer may cancel your cover.

-Before taking to the road, be aware if there is any delay before your insurer covers you.
+Before taking to the road, check if there’s any delay before your cover starts.
 For instance, your insurer may like to complete a vehicle inspection before they allow you to take out a policy.
 If you head out on the roads without cover, you could be faced with major out-of-pocket expenses.

-To help you make an informed decision, take a look at our handy guide: how to switch car insurance.
+To help you make an informed decision, take a look at our handy guide on how to switch car insurance.

 Can I cancel my car insurance if I pay monthly?

-Yes, you can cancel your car insurance at any time, no matter if you're paying fortnightly, monthly, or annually.
+Yes, you can cancel your car insurance at any time, no matter if you're paying fortnightly, monthly or annually.
 You may, however, be hit with cancellation fees if you cancel your policy after its cooling-off period.
+It would be best to check your Certificate of Insurance or Product Disclosure Statement (PDS) to see how your insurer handles a cancellation.

 How fast can I get car insurance?